 During the last three years in the program, the primary emphasis is on dissertation research.
 Students are also required to complete advanced level course work, report on their dissertation research, and participate in activities consistent with their development as future scientists.
 Details of these activities are provided below.
 Students in the program receive essential training in pharmacology with special emphasis on molecular pharmacology.
 The goal of this program is to produce scientists who have an understanding of, and first-hand experience with, the major questions and technologies on the cutting edge of molecular pharmacology.

 Since the inception of this training program, most students have entered through the Department of Pharmacology.
-Students are also accepted into the program through the Departments of Physiology and Biophysics, Biomedical Engineering and Molecular Medicine.
+Students are also accepted into the program through the Department of Biomedical Engineering and Graduate Program in Neuroscience.
 Each of these Ph.D. programs requires 64 credit hours for completion plus a qualifying examination and a successful oral defense.
 Each of the programs has specific requirements, and individual programs of study for the Ph.D. degree are determined by each student in consultation with a faculty advisor and the Program Graduate Education Committee.

 This ensures that students entering the program from departments other than Pharmacology satisfy the requirements of their respective departments.
-Students complete the following core courses: Foundations in Biomedical Science, Physiology, Molecular Neurobiology and Pharmacology, Laboratory Techniques in Modern Pharmacology, Advanced General Pharmacology, Current Topics in Pharmacological Sciences, and three advanced electives.
+Students complete the following core courses: Foundations in Biomedical Science, Physiology, Molecular Neurobiology and Pharmacology, Laboratory Techniques in Modern Pharmacology, Systems Pharmacology & Experimental Therapeutics, Current Topics in Pharmacological Sciences, and three advanced electives.
 The training plan has been approved by the participating departments as fulfilling their requirements, without requiring an excessive course load.
 Students spend summers engaged in research and are encouraged to begin rotations during the month of July prior to the start of courses.